In the 16th century, watercress was already known and grown for its medicinal properties, and only slowly started being used for food.

 In Indian cuisine, they are an integral part of their preparations.

 The husk and endosperm of cress seeds contain essential fatty acids (omega-3), proteins and multiple minerals (iron, potassium, phosphorus, calcium).

 Their high ratio of insoluble fibers have led many experts to encourage adding them to our diets as ingredients: they would reduce vulnerability to developing chronic diseases.

-Tips and advice on cress
+Tips and advice on cooking with cress

 Cress, both watercress and garden cress, can be ingested in the following manners: